 Creating beautiful crochet requires the right equipment.

-- Yarn – either a good yarn for beginners if you are practising basic stitches or the yarn specified in a crochet pattern
+Yarn – choose either a good yarn for beginners if you are practicing basic stitches or the yarn specified in a crochet pattern.

 The next step is to understand how to use your tools.